klickreflex/alt-ai/README.md

 # alt-ai

-- Mac app to generate alternative text for images using Open AI API (BYOK).
+- Mac app to generate alternative text for images using Open AI API (BYOK)
-- Make sure to check if the generated text makes sense and adjust if not.
+- Make sure to check if the generated text makes sense and adjust if not
 - Using this app will cause costs to the Open AI account for the configured API key
-- Warning: I have zero expertise in Swift, this code was entirely written with the help of AI.
+- Warning: I have zero expertise in Swift, this code was entirely written with the help of AI

 ## Config options